Menstrual Blood Clots: Causes, Normal vs Abnormal

 Why are PCOS periods so heavy?

 In the presence of PCOS, periods can be heavy because the levels of progesterone are often insufficient.
 Low progesterone influences heavy menstrual bleeding.
-This is often accompanied by severely painful menstrual cramps.
+Severely painful menstrual cramps often accompany this.

 Why is my period blood jelly-like?